zjrohrbach/markdown-wkshts/Physics-Agenda.md

 **If absent:**

 1. Watch [this video][vid] in order to complete the lab from home.
+Instead of printing out the lab, you can just write your answers in your notebook.
-2. You can use this
+2. You can use this [sample data][data]
+3. Turn in the lab [here][lab]

 Homework
 -------------